jianyangqt/gctb_doc/md/6Tutorial.md

 #### *Step 1: compute block-wise LD matrices*
 Skip this step if you are using the eigen-decomposition data provided by us.
-This step requires individual-level genotype data from LD reference `ldRef` and an input file that defines the boundaries of each block.
-Here, we use file `LDblockInfo.txt` which partitions the human genome into 591 approximately independent LD blocks, each with a width of at least 4 cM, based on the results of [Berisa and Pickrell](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4731402/).
+This step requires individual-level genotype data from LD reference `ldRef` and a text input file that defines the boundaries of each block.
+Here, we use text file [ref4cM_v37.pos](download/ref4cM_v37.pos) which partitions the human genome into 591 approximately independent LD blocks, each with a width of at least 4 cM, based on the results of [Berisa and Pickrell](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4731402/).

 ```
-gctb --bfile ldRef --make-block-ldm --block-info ldBlockInfo.txt --out ldm
+gctb --bfile ldRef --make-block-ldm --block-info ref4cM_v37.pos --out ldm --thread 4
 ```

 This command will generate a folder called `ldm` as specified by `--out`.
 This folder will contain a serise of binary files for blocks `block*.ldm.bin`, a text file for genome-wide SNP information `snp.info`, and a text file for block information `ldm.info`.
 You can use `--write-ldm-txt` to print the content in the binary file into text file for each block, which will generate another file called `block*.ldm.txt`.